saimgulay/TouchDesigner-EEG-BrainFlowCHOP/README.md

 Place the script inside a Script CHOP in TouchDesigner

 Enable the script by selecting your board and serial port.

-For fast installation, copy and paste the code inside BrainFlowCHOP.py to callback of a Script CHOP after installing dependencies.

 ## Dependencies